easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     cause problems with AMD CPUs.

 -   LUMI has only a small central support team of 9 FTE.
-It is obvious that we cannot give the same level of support for software installations as some big site such as JSC can do.
+It is obvious that we cannot give the same level of support for software installations as some of the big sites such as JSC can do.
 Moreover, due to the nature of the LUMI environment with its Cray PE and novel AMD GPUs, installing software is more challenging than on your typical Intel + NVIDIA GPU cluster with NVIDIA/Mellanox interconnect.
 Given that the technology is very new one can also expect a rapid evolution of